 Leave Leaves In Compost PileThose leaves covering your yard are the best fertilizer money can buy -- except they're free!

 A Gardening Gift For DadIf you're short on cash or your dad doesn't want gifts, maybe for Father's Day you could help out in the yard.

+Hand Rakes 'Hand Rakes' are sort of like small plastic snow shovelheads with a strap on the back to slip your fingers through, and then easily pick up leaves and muck.
+You know how you go around with your hands gathering stray leaves and piles of garden debris in your yard to stuff into a wheelbarrow or a bag?
+These turn you into ‘Edward Rake-Hands,’ so you can clean up the yard a lot faster without getting your gloves gunky with leaf litter or garden goo.
 Hand Rakes are plastic, so they’re lightweight and won’t rust, they’re one-size-fits-all, and so simple a kid could use them – in fact send me a kid, and I’ll put them to work and show you.
 I found Hand Rakes at a garden center, they cost around five bucks – what a great gift.
 The cashier looked at them and said – ‘Where were these?
 I need to get some before I go home today!’
 And then she said the same thing you’ll probably say.
 ‘Hand rakes.
 Why didn’t I think of that?’

 Don't Let Leaves Leave Your YardInstead of bagging, dragging and getting rid of your leaves, gather them in a compost pile and, over time, they breakdown into fabulous free plant food you can use to improve the soil, top-dress your lawn, and help your garden grow.